IRIM-Technology-Transition-Lab/camera-calibration/README.rst

 camera_calibration
 ==================
-This library takes in images of a grid in a folder and generates camera calibration data based on the images.
+This library takes in images of a chessboard or grid of circles in a folder and generates camera calibration data based on the images.

 Some tips:
  * Use an asymmetric grid (different number of rows and cols).
 Don't worry